chpoit/utsushis-charm/README.md

 - Run the `scripts\build_release.bat` file.

 Sometimes windows will lock some files for a while and there is nothing you can do about it other than wait.

+# Running from source on a mac

+- Requirements:
+  - have python3 and tesseract installed via brew (or some other way)
+  - setup a virtual environment
+    - `pip3 install virtualenv` to install virtualenv
+    - create a virtual env at the root of the repository `virtualenv -p python3 env`
+- Running:
+  - switch to the virtualenv `source env/bin/activate` (run at the root of the repository)
+  - set TESSDATA_PREFIX: `export TESSDATA_PREFIX=/usr/local/Cellar/tesseract/<version>/share/tessdata`
+  - install the project dependencies: `pip3 install .`
+  - run with `python3 main.py`

 # Extra command line options
 If you run from source, or call the executable from the terminal you can make use of the following flags/arguments to achieve different functionality